 So what do you do if your child looks for all the possible reasons to give you a sleepless night?
-Check out the ultimate guide to make children sleep below (without turning your house into a battlefield!)
+Check out the ultimate guide to make children sleep at night (without turning your house into a battlefield!)

-Sure-Fire Ways To Make Children Sleep Within Minutes
+Sure-Fire Tricks and Ways To Make Children Sleep Within Minutes

 1) Choose a sleep training method to put your child to sleep

 There are various sleep-training methods that you can follow to make children sleep.
 Here are a few: